Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 For the most part we relied on open source packages to create the Hawea model, but we did use some proprietary in house packages.
 These packages are not included in this repository, but we have included dummy packages that contain the same structure as the original packages and replicates some of the functionality.
-These dummy packages are located in the `dummy_packages #todo finish sentence?
+These dummy packages are located in the `dummy_packages folder <dummy_packages>`_ in the model repo and the python scripts have all been adjusted to load the dummy package version if the original version is not available.

 Additionally, to ensure future use of this model we have included outputs of the data which necessitated the use of the proprietary packages.
 These outputs are located in the `processed_input_data` folders.